This article is Part Two of Keeping Your Talent in Love with Your Company

 For management and employees who attain that sense of belonging, they are ready to walk down the aisle.
 When the path further leads all parties to an agreement of value, these individuals work together by committing time, energy and resources to both personal and organizational successful outcomes.
 It’s a match made in heaven that ends with the happiest ending of all.

-A culture of cohesion is a powerful ending to this love story.
-Not “The Very End,” it’s the beginning of something great.
+A Cohesion Culture is a powerful ending to this love story.
+Not the very end; the beginning of something great.